thunderbird89/esf/stories/buffer.md

 > "Your call."
 Marcus headed for the door, then paused with his hand on the frame.
 "But Jennifer?
 Be careful what you ask for.
 Sometimes the answers are more complicated than the questions."

 After he left, Jennifer sat alone in the conference room, surrounded by evidence that was perfect and complete and just slightly wrong.
 She thought about parallel construction, about tips from unnamed sources, about investigations that moved faster than they should.
+She pulled one more report toward her, reading the concluding paragraph of the operational summary.

+> "Through coordinated efforts with partner agencies and the application of specialized intelligence capabilities, all subjects were successfully identified and apprehended.
+Threat was neutralized with zero civilian casualties.
+Investigative techniques and methodologies are detailed in supplemental classified annexes available to cleared personnel only."

+Classified annexes.
+Available to cleared personnel only.
+The perfect bureaucratic wall behind which impossible methods could hide.

 Outside the window, San Francisco continued its evening routine.
 Traffic building on the 101.
 Lights coming on in office buildings.
 The city settling into the comfortable rhythms of normal life, unaware of how close it had come to chaos.